John Hunt (Quaker exile)

 John Hunt (1712 – March 31, 1778) was one of the Virginia Exiles, who were a group of Philadelphia area Quakers that were forcibly exiled to Winchester, Virginia during the Revolutionary War.

 Prior to 1769, John Hunt was a London merchant and shipper dealing in tobacco and general merchandise.
 Between 1738 and 1768, John Hunt made several voyages between London, Philadelphia and Virginia.

 In 1769, John Hunt, a widower, emigrated to the province of Pennsylvania with his three children: Dorothea, Elizabeth and John.
 The Hunt family settled near Philadelphia at Darby.
 John Hunt married Rachel Tory, a widow, on November 28, 1769.

-Some modern writers have confused the John Hunt (1712 – 1778), who is the subject of this article, with another Quaker named John Hunt (1711 – 1729) who also lived near Philadelphia at Moorestown, New Jersey.
-Adding to the confusion, another Quaker minister by the name of John Hunt (1740 – 1824) also lived at Moorestown.
+Some modern writers have confused the John Hunt (1712 – 1778), who is the subject of this article, with another Quaker named John Hunt (1711 – 1729.
+Adding to the confusion, another Quaker minister by the name of John Hunt (1740 – 1824) also lived near Philadelphia.